Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Az.NetAppFiles.md

 Creates a new Azure NetApp Files (ANF) snapshot.

 ### [New-AzNetAppFilesSnapshotPolicy](New-AzNetAppFilesSnapshotPolicy.md)
-Creates a new Azure NetApp Files (ANF) snapshot policy.
+Creates a new Azure NetApp Files (ANF) snapshot policy for an ANF account.

 ### [New-AzNetAppFilesVolume](New-AzNetAppFilesVolume.md)
 Creates a new Azure NetApp Files (ANF) volume.